Urgent Care for Lacerations and Stitches

 Removal of Stitches

 Sutures are easy to remove with surgical scissors.
-After the stitches have been removed, your doctor will examine the wound to ensure it’s healing properly and properly closed.
+After the stitches have been removed, your provider will examine the wound to ensure it’s healing properly and properly closed.